 Slightly disappointed, we returned to the lake shore and we would hopefully have more luck getting some photos of the giraffes.
 However, I was very pleased overall with the other photos that I was able to get while we were out on the lake.

-The Giraffes at Lake Naivasha
+Lake Naivasha Giraffes

 The concept with the giraffes here is that they are in an enclosed area and it is possible to walk around with them.
 However, it is not a petting zoo so the giraffes did keep their distance.
 Although we were able to get a couple photos.

-We had a great time at Lake Naivasha but unfortunately we needed to get back on the road to travel to Amboseli National Park.
+We had a great time at Lake Naivasha National Park but we needed to get back on the road to travel to Amboseli National Park.
 The fish eagles were a bit of a disappointment because I was hoping to get some good photos of them in action.
 Oh well, maybe next time!